huynhhoc/effort-estimation-by-using-pre-trained-model/README.md

 # WHAT IS TRANSFER LEARNING?
-Transfer learning is the reuse of a pre-trained model exposed to a large dataset to solve a new problem.
-In other words, it uses knowledge acquired from the pre-trained model to proceed with the new task.
-It is currently very popular in deep learning because it can train deep neural networks with comparatively little data.
+Transfer learning is the reuse of a pre-trained model that has been exposed to a large dataset to solve a new problem.
+In other words, it uses knowledge acquired from the pre-trained model to tackle the new task.
+It is currently trendy in deep learning because it can train deep neural networks with relatively minimal data.

-This approach achieves optimal performance faster than training neural networks from scratch because it leverages knowledge (features, weights, etc.) from previously trained models that already understand the features.
+This approach achieves optimal performance faster than training neural networks from scratch.
+This is achieved by leveraging the knowledge, encompassing features and weights, acquired from previously trained models that already understand relevant features.

 # EFFORT ESTIMATION BY USING PRE-TRAINED MODEL
 This repository provides a pre-trained model to estimate software development efforts.
 The pre-trained model is trained based on the ISBSG dataset (Release R1, 2020).